 Lovino was a Milanese master who dedicated his work to the king of France Henri the third.
 He claims to have a fairly long professional fencing experience of 22 years.
 It is likely that he hoped to gain the favour and interest of the king in order to get a teaching position or even compose a larger, extended book to which he alludes in the manuscript.
 We do not know what happened upon the reception of the manuscript, and no other work by the master has surfaced.
 Italian fencing was very fashionable at that time in the French nobility, so it is not so surprising to find a work in Italian dedicated to a French king.
 Milan had some popularity in terms of fencing, being home to several masters who we know by name, but have not found the work of yet.
 The city is also mentionned in Brantôme’s Discours sur les duels as a good place to learn fencing – but then, most Italian cities were.

+The whole manuscript has only been available in high resolution since April 2019, which contributed to a relative neglect of this treatise.
 I’m aware of only one English translation of the work, but it is based on an extremely abridged French edition which does not do the work justice, as it ommits the majority of the text and includes only low quality black and white images.
-There is a much better transcription and translation to French, that has all the text but only tracings of the images, as the cost of including better original images was too high for the authors.
+There is now a much better transcription and translation to French, that has all the text and images.
+Hopefully a full English translation will follow!

 The work is split in two parts.
 The first is a series of illustrated plays, covering many weapons and combinations: single sword, sword and dagger, sword and cape, sword and buckler, sword and targa, sword and rotella, two swords, longsword, two-handed sword, a short spear or pike, and even combat against two and fighting against a rider.
 The second part is a dialogue between Lovino and his sponsor, about a variety of fencing topics.
 Each part has a number of original and valuable features.